-How to Draft Terms and Conditions
+How to Write Terms and Conditions Effectively

 Knowing how to draft terms and conditions is an important component in any contract.
 The terms and conditions are those statements made in a contract that identify the purpose of the contract, what services are being performed and/or what products are being sold, and the overall duties and responsibilities of both parties involved.